 Learn more about our people.
 Scroll down for the Core Team’s bios, or click one of the links to learn more about a team:

-Louise Adongo is a bold and grounded leader who brings over a decade of experience in systems change, policy and evaluation to Inspiring Communities.
-She is known for bringing care and intention to uncovering the roots of tangled problems; enabling shifts to greater resilience, sustainability and impact.
+Louise Adongo is a bold and grounded leader with 10+ years’ experience in systems change, policy and evaluation.
+She brings care and intention to uncovering the roots of tangled problems, thus enabling shifts to greater resilience, sustainability and impact.

-Charlene Boyce is Inspiring Communities’ Manager.
+Charlene Boyce is Inspiring Communities’ Communications Manager.
 She is responsible for storytelling, and communicating the learnings, stories and experiences of those engaged in social change across the Atlantic Provinces and beyond.
-Her toolkit includes writing for many purposes and media, graphic design / illustration, oral history skills and social media community building.
-Before joining IC, she was the communications lead with the Sobey School of Business at Saint Mary’s University, sharing stories and managing marketing.
-Charlene has worked with the credit union system, environmental nonprofits, and the teachers’ union.
-She writes fiction, knits and crochets, waits on cats, and recently completed a Master of Arts, Atlantic Canada Studies.
+Her toolkit includes writing for many purposes and media, graphic design / illustration, oral history skills, meeting design and facilitation and social media community building.

 Community Engagement Specialist

 Treno Morton is Inspiring Communities’ Research Analyst.
 He is responsible for supporting projects involving strategic partnerships with other organization.
 Before his time at Inspiring Communities, Treno worked as a management intern at Triangle Strategy consulting firm.
 He was responsible for research & analysis, professional administrative work, and developing a BIPOC Executive Leadership Forum framework.

 Treno also has experience working for the O.N.E.
 North End, an organization whose goal is to create a more inclusive North End and lower the unemployment rate of African Nova Scotian Youth province-wide.